Hugh Dawnay, 8th Viscount Downe: Career

 Lord Downe was an officer in the 2nd Regiment of Life Guards, where he was promoted to captain on 25 June 1873.
 He fought in the Anglo-Zulu War in 1879, for which he was mentioned in despatches.
 He was Lieutenant-Colonel of the 10th Hussars between 1887 and 1892.
 From 1899 to March 1900 he served as a staff officer in the Second Boer War in South Africa, where he was deputed to accompany the military attachés representing foreign powers.
 He was mentioned in despatches twice, in a despatch dated 31 March 1900 the Commander-in-Chief Lord Roberts stated that he "discharged his duties with tact and discretion".
 He was then appointed in command of a brigade of Imperial Yeomanry.

 After his return to the United Kingdom, Lord Downe was in March 1901 asked by King Edward VII to take part in a special diplomatic mission to announce the King's accession to the governments of Belgium, Bavaria, Italy, Württemberg, and The Netherlands.

 In July 1901 he was promoted to the temporary rank of Brigadier general on the Staff to command the Cavalry Brigade at the Curragh, where training for fighting in South Africa took place.
 In December 1901 her received the local rank of major-general whilst so employed.
 He retired from the army on 30 July 1902, and was granted the honorary rank of major-general.

 Lord Downe was the author of a 1902 report to inquire into the working of the British Army Remount Department in South Africa, Australia and New Zealand.
-The report, which was especially critical of the supply of horses during the recent war in South Africa, was published in a government blue-book with other such reports (Cd.995).
+The report, which was especially critical of the supply of horses during the preceding war in South Africa, was published in a government blue-book with other such reports (Cd.995).

+In early 1903 Lord Downe was appointed a Special Envoy deputized by the King to travel to Iran to present the Shah with the insignia of the Order of the Garter.